 - Improves stamina and immunity

 These are considered as the best form of protein and even referred to as a superfood.
-It is undoubtedly loaded with proteins but the interesting part is that one egg comprises of thirteen important vitamins as well which are crucial for the growth and development of the child.
+It is undoubtedly loaded with proteins.
+Still, the interesting part is that one egg comprises thirteen important vitamins as well, which are crucial for the growth and development of the child.

 You can safely add egg yolk in the diet of babies from eight months of age.
 However, it is recommended to wait for your baby turns one year to introduce egg white.